USA Home / Practice / Texas Personal Injury Attorneys / Texas Dog Bite Injury Law Firm

 Background:

-Unlike some states that have strict liability for dog bites, Texas does not have a civil statute that specifically mentions liability for damages caused by one’s dog.
+Unlike some states with strict liability for dog bites, Texas does not have a civil statute that specifically mentions liability for damages caused by one’s dog.
 In other words, unlike California, Texas follows the “one bite rule” to hold the owner strictly liable.

 Texas follows the rules of negligence, meaning for any personal injuries (dog bites in this case), the victim may pursue compensation by filing claims for such a dog attack only if the dog’s owner had actual or constructive notice of the dangers presented by the animal.